soundwaverohit/amazon-braket-qc-hack-2022/README.md

 ## Problem Description

-The problem of approimating the statistics of a thermal state of a given hamiltonian is a largely and expensive computational problem in Statritcal Physics.
+The problem of approximating the statistics of a thermal state of a given hamiltonian is a largely and expensive computational problem in Statritcal Physics.

 For a given Ising hamiltonian: ![Screen Shot 2022-04-10 at 4 42 58 AM](https://user-images.githubusercontent.com/30132476/162616395-72185b4f-a1fd-46e5-8665-36631eb8302f.png) ![Screen Shot 2022-04-10 at 4 43 42 AM](https://user-images.githubusercontent.com/30132476/162616421-c2e74594-56b1-4b90-ba1f-bb71995cb223.png)